-3 Sets of Caller Cards + 8 Distinct Nine-Box Grids Each for Upper-Case Block Letters A-I, I-Q, R -Z.
+How to create 3 Sets of Caller Cards + 8 Distinct Nine-Box Grids Each for Upper-Case & Lower Case Block Letters

-Who They’re For: Novice Students & New Readers of English.
-Teachers & Helpers.
+Who They’re For: Teachers & Helpers of Novice Students & New Readers of English.

 How They May Help: Basic-level language learners and readers might better master the English alphabet “in thirds” of 9 letters at a time.
 It may help to start with upper-case block letters (capitals) before introducing their lower-case equivalents—or vice versa.